brendanclarke/LXR/manual/chapters/06_synth_modules.md

 Any samples loaded will be listed after the stock waveforms: one-shot samples first, then loops, alphabetically by the name of the file they were imported from.

+### Wavetable Interpolation

 If the oscillator waveform is modulated, interpolation between waveforms can be switched on in the global settings menu, producing a smoother transition between waves.
+The interpolation effect applies only to the main oscillators of the voices, and is only performed on one oscillator at a time to limit CPU overhead.
+However, the calculation is performed dynamically as needed.
+That is, one wave-modulated oscillator will always be interpolated, two wave-modulated oscillators will be interpolated provided the modulation is *slow enough*, etc.

+This is particularly useful when importing a series of progressively-changing single-cycle looped waveforms of the same length in a sequence as part of the 'LOOPS' folder ample import.
+Modulating the waveform with interpolation on when the oscillator is set to play one of the samples produces a smooth timbral change between adjacent samples.

 ## Filter